-In Romania the regulatory framework is pyramidal one and consists of three levels.
-In the top of pyramid there are laws, on the second level there are fundamental regulations on radiological safety and on the third level there are specific regulations (see Figure E1)
+In Romania the regulatory framework is a pyramidal one and consists of three levels.
+In the top of pyramid there are laws, on the second level there are fundamental regulations on radiological safety and on the third level there are specific regulations, regulatory letters and CNCAN dispositions (see Figure E1).